slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 Start with a vision.
 Then look for actionable steps.

-Hints:

-- Plans are only a starting point.
+Plans are only a starting point.
 Choose flexible plans with options.
 A good plan survives reality and expects to be revised.
-- Don’t sabotage plans when they get tedious or difficult.
-- Align actions with goals.
-- Quality is the best business plan.
+Don’t sabotage plans when they get tedious or difficult.
+Align actions with goals.
+Quality is the best business plan.

 > *"You make plans and god laughs." (...)
 "Dig the well before you are thirsty."